 While there are times when your humble servant appreciates the extra momentum a heavier steel body affords when making deep cuts, those instances are limited to specific applications.
-The rest of the time the extra mass is like most government agencies: a pointless burden.
+The rest of the time the extra mass is like most bloated and corrupt government agencies: a pointless burden.

 In all other applications, the lighter weight of the wooden-bodied Japanese hiraganna plane is a blessing.

 Where wooden-bodied plans of all types excel is the superior finish they leave on the wood they are used to plane.
 That is not to say steel-bodied planes cannot create a perfectly smooth surface, but it is the nature of steel to develop dings and burrs in-use that can leave scratches in the wood they are planing.
 And while a wooden sole will burnish a wooden surface, the best steel can do is rub it.

 Western Steel-bodied Handplanes: The Right Tool for the Right Job 適材適所